 Passive investing, or passive management as it’s also known, is best categorized as a “buy and hold” philosophy.
 At its core, it’s a straightforward investment tactic that looks to avoid extensive buying and selling while investing in long-term focused securities.
 Consequently, passive investors are betting on steady market increases rather than trying to beat the market.
 This is in direct opposition to something like active management, which call for frequent transactions in an effort to achieve above-average returns.

 Passive portfolios typically include a few different types of investments.
-Principal among these are mutual funds, exchange-traded funds (ETFs) and index funds.
+Principal among these are index funds, mutual funds and exchange-traded funds (ETFs).
 Rather than select single securities like stocks or bonds, these funds seek to diversify across a number of individual holdings.
 As an example, a fund centered around stocks might invest in multiple equities in specific markets, like large-cap U.S. stocks or the international market.
 Here’s a deeper breakdown of these investments:

 - Mutual funds: When you buy into one of these funds, you’re investing in a company that will buy and sell stocks, bonds and more in your name.
 In other words, mutual funds combine professional management and diversification at their purest levels.